Skip to main content

 Examples of acceptable collateral contacts include but are not limited to: employers, community action groups, migrant service agencies, landlords, social services agencies, neighbors of the applicant, or other persons not included in the assistance group.

-(b) When the county agency is attempting to obtain information from a collateral contact they shall only disclose the necessary information in order to obtain the verification without disclosing the applicant has applied for SNAP.
+(b) When the county agency is attempting to obtain information from a collateral contact they are to only disclose the necessary information in order to obtain the verification without disclosing the applicant has applied for SNAP.
 The agency cannot disclose any information the applicant provided nor can there be any information provided to the collateral contact suggesting that the applicant provided any incorrect information.

 (3) Client statement